 Customer reviews have become a crucial element of both sales and marketing.
 With an online platform for making their voice heard, customers can be a main driver of growth if their voice is used the right way.
 Of course, the first step in that is to encourage authentic customer reviews.
-How can you get started on this process?
+Read on to discover how to ask for feedback from customers.

 Tip #1: Claim Your Listings & Identify a Primary Platform